Also known as:

 Colour Adult:

 C.r. rubronotata: Male-red forecrown; purple/blue ear coverts streaked with paler blue; uppertail coverts have red marking; red underwing coverts to sides of breast, not reaching flanks; green tail tipped with yellow, with red at base of side tail feathers.
-Bill red.
+Beak red.
 Eye orange.
 Female-green forecrown; green ear coverts streaked yellow/green; upper tail coverts red markings; green underwing coverts to sides of breast.

 C.r. kordoana: Male-paler red on forecrown farther reaching; more blue on ear coverts, less violet.
 Female-as in rubronotata.